-In addition to taking a strong college preparatory curriculum, students wishing to prepare for the SAT should take the Preliminary Scholastic Aptitude Test (PSAT) in October of their freshman, sophomore, and junior year.
+In addition to taking a strong college preparatory curriculum, students wishing to prepare for the SAT should take the Preliminary Scholastic Aptitude Test (PSAT) in October of their freshman, sophomore, and could take it during their junior year if they wish.
 The National Merit Scholarship Qualifying Test happens only in the junior year.